spottybones/udacity_fresh_tomatoes/README.md

 ## Running the project

-After downloading the project files change to the directory holding them and
+After downloading and, if necessary, unzipping the project files, change to the directory holding them and run:
-run:

     $ python entertainment_center.py

+A new browser window should open and display the movies page.

 [1]: https://github.com/spottybones/udacity_fresh_tomatoes/archive/master.zip